cholin01/ChargeNet/README.md

 ```

 ## How to use train our model
-If you want to train ChargeNet
+If you want to train ChargeNet.
+The train.log has been uploaded to ./run_data.

 ```
 python train.py --data_path {npz_data}